 I’m a strong proponent of feeding straight black oil sunflower seed, because this variety is very rich in oil, providing more energy ounce for ounce than almost any other food except peanuts.
 Safflower seeds also provide plenty of oil, but only cardinals eat safflower seed.

-Mealworms are a fantastic, pure protein food because birds that don’t eat seeds will readily consume mealworms, such as bluebirds, thrushes, robins, mockingbirds and wrens.
+Mealworms are a fantastic food source high in protein.
+Better yet, birds that don’t eat seeds will readily consume mealworms such as bluebirds, thrushes, robins, mockingbirds and wrens.
 Nuthatches and titmice also love them.
 As you probably know, mealworms (and soldier fly larvae) come dessicated and are expensive.
 The birds practically inhale them, so I either mix them in with other seeds, or reserve them for the worst storms in the coldest months.
 Obviously the deluxe mixes containing worms are a great choice, but they can be pricey.

 Peanuts and peanut butter-based pellets provide excellent fat for energy, and are also a very good choice.
 But not all birds will eat peanut products.
 For details, I urge you to check out the Cornell and Audubon websites for help on which birds eat what foodstuffs.